nordic-rse/nordic-rse-2025/README.md

 - There are few things that cannot be public.
 For example communication with invited speakers, who have not yet accepted.
 This information is added when possible.
 - Every task should be an issue and be assigned, even if it does not result in any file changing.
 For example, setting up a registration form in an external service.

+## Tools for organizing tasks

+ - A checklist in a markdown document?
+Simple and easy to copy for next year.
+ - Project board?
+Quick to check issues and organize by status.
+Can we copy for next year?